bbchk/avkfe/README.md

 # AVAK GROUP Front-end

+clamp on bat name in product card

+correct footer map at phone
+we can place info 🛈 symbols and tooltips on e.g. how to pick correct size of car battry

 constuructor of car battery based on fuel type, engine combustion space, etc. model of vehicle (have a base of them) based on year, model, manufacturer, etc.

 batteries are unique by it's size and optinally of course by price (if polarify is same, then same entry diff variants)